 A brand should only try to achieve PODs.

-PODs are easier to achieve for a brand than POPs.
+It is easier for a brand to achieve PODs than POPs.

-3.2 Repositioning of Brands
+3.2 Brand Repositioning

-In today’s market environment even well-established and successful brands must rethink their brand position over time (Trout & Rivkina 2010).
-For example, a repositioning is necessary when consumer needs have changed.
-As we have already learned, brands are basically images in the mind of consumers (Trout & Rivkin 2010; Keller et al. 2011).
-These images can be influenced by a distinctive brand positioning and if needed over time by a repositioning (Lupi 2020).
+In today’s market environment, even well-established and successful brands must rethink their brand positioning at certain times (Trout & Rivkina, 2010), for example when consumer needs change.
+As we have already learned, brands are basically images in the minds of consumers (Trout & Rivkin, 2010; Keller et al., 2011).
+These images can be influenced by distinctive brand positioning and, if needed, repositioning (Lupi, 2020).

 Kotler (2000) defines repositioning as

 “... the act of designing the company’s offering and image to occupy a distinct place in the target market’s mind”.
-The aim is the „successful creation of a customer-focused value proposition, a cogent reason why the target market should buy the product“ (Kotler & Keller 2003, p.
+The aim is the “successful creation of a customer-focused value proposition, a cogent reason why the target market should buy the product” (Kotler & Keller, 2003, p.
 276).

-Repositioning strategies can be classified by the following:
+Repositioning strategies can focus on either the product or the target market.

-First, a product repositioning means the offerings are changed, but the brand and the target market remain the same (Lawton et al. 2011).
-This is no repositioning in a narrow sense.
+First, product repositioning means changing the offerings but keeping the brand and the target market the same (Lawton et al., 2011).
+This is not repositioning in a narrow sense.

-Saunders and Jobbers (1994) classify the different options of change in a “Continuity Spectrum”, which depicts also the kinds of marketing activities needed for each case (see following figure).
-The horizontal axis visualizes product changes
+Saunders and Jobbers (1994) classify the different options of change in a “Continuity Spectrum”, which also depicts the kinds of marketing activities needed for each case (see following figure).
+The horizontal axis describes product changes.

-The vertical axis shows changes to the rest of the marketing mix
+The vertical axis shows changes to the rest of the marketing mix.

-The extent of change defines the product development
+The extent of change defines product development.

-Upper left-hand quadrant shows no changes
+Upper left-hand quadrant shows no changes.

-The bottom right-hand quadrant shows a product innovation.
-(Simms & Trott 2007, pp. 289-299).
+The bottom right-hand quadrant shows product innovation (Simms & Trott, 2007, pp. 289-299).

-Based on the framework, a repositioning in a narrow sense is a new target market.
-Moreover, the matrix differentiates two types of repositioning: intangible and tangible, which again are differentiated by the degree of change to the physical product: A tangible repositioning also means changing appearance and/or costs of the brand’s offering.
+Based on the framework, repositioning in a narrow sense is a matter of targeting a new market with the same product.
+Moreover, the matrix differentiates two types of repositioning: intangible and tangible, which again are differentiated by the degree of change to the physical product: Tangible repositioning can involve changing the appearance and/or costs of the brand’s offering.

-Fig. 4 Phasing continuity spectrum (Saunders & Jobbers 1994)
+Phase Continuity Spectrum

-Since many repositioning frameworks like the one by Saunders and Jobbers (1994) ignore branding dimensions, e.g., brand image, brand associations, or brand awareness, which are necessary for a brand repositioning, researchers worked on frameworks with a branding focus (Simms & Trott 2007).
-An extended framework is the matrix by Simms and Trott (2007).
-The matrix summarizes the respond options by consumers towards brand changes and differentiates brand characteristics by functional and symbolic dimensions:
+Since many repositioning frameworks like the one by Saunders and Jobbers (1994) ignore branding dimensions, e.g., brand image, brand associations, or brand awareness, which are necessary for brand repositioning, other researchers have developed frameworks with a branding focus (Simms & Trott, 2007).
+An example of an extended framework is the matrix by Simms and Trott (2007).
+The matrix summarizes consumers’ responses to brand changes and differentiates brand characteristics on the basis of functional and symbolic dimensions.

+Consumer Perceptions Towards Brand Repositioning